Beef Casserole Recipe

 2 tablespoons (40ml) oil

-1kg round or chuck steak, trimmed of fat and cut into bite-sized pieces
+1kg chuck or round steak, trimmed of excess fat and cut into bite-sized pieces

 200g bacon, rind removed and cut into small pieces